A Heavy-Load-Enhanced and Changeable-Periodicity-Perceived Workload Prediction Network: Conclusion

 \section{Conclusion}

-In this paper, we study the problem of improving overall workload prediction accuracy as well as heavy-workload prediction accuracy and propose \mn. \mn\ makes use of short-term dependent information, long-term tendency information and periodic information.
-Within \mn, we propose two mechanisms for better prediction accuracy of workloads: (1) a Periodicity-Perceived Mechanism to guide heavy-workload prediction, which can mine the periodic information and adaptively fuse periodic information for periodic, lax periodic and aperiodic time series; and (2) an Achilles' Heel Loss Function to offset the negative effect of data imbalance.
-We also provide theoretical support for the above design by: (1) providing a theoretically proven error bound of periodic information extracted by \emph{Periodicity-Perceived Mechanism}; and (2) providing an automatic hyperparameter determination method for periodicity threshold $\mathcal{T}$.
-Compared with existing methods, extensive experiments conducted on Alibaba2018, Dinda's dataset and SMD dataset demonstrate that \mn\ improves MSE for overall workload prediction by 11.8\% on average.
-Especially, \mn\ improves MSE for heavy workload prediction by 21.0\% on average.
+In this paper, we study how to improve overall workload prediction accuracy as well as heavy-workload one and propose PePNet.
+PePNet makes use of short-term dependent information, long-term tendency information and periodic information.
+Within PePNet, we propose two mechanisms for better prediction accuracy of workloads: 1) Periodicity-Perceived Mechanism to guide heavy-workload prediction, which can mine the periodic information and adaptively fuse periodic information for periodic, lax periodic and aperiodic time series; and 2) AHLF to offset the negative effect of data imbalance.
+We also provide theoretical support for the above design by: 1) providing a theoretically proven error bound of periodic information extracted by \emph{Periodicity-Perceived Mechanism}; and 2) providing an automatic hyperparameter determination method for periodicity threshold $\mathcal{T}$.
+Compared with existing methods, extensive experiments conducted on Alibaba2018, Dinda's dataset and SMD dataset demonstrate that PePNet improves MSE for overall workload prediction by 11.8\% on average.
+Especially, PePNet improves MSE for heavy workload prediction by 21.0\% on average.